thinktandem/drupal-contributions/README.md

 This will output a patch file to `/app/ISSUE####-COMMENT#.patch`, which you can upload to the drupal.org issue.

-#### Core Patch Example
-These are the steps required to create a patch.
+For example, these are the steps required to create a core patch.
 This example creates a branch, updates the `CHANGELOG.txt` core file, commits the update and creates the patch.

 ```
 cd web